-Settled in the mid-1830s as Midway, Illinois (roughly equidistant between Lake Michigan and the Mississippi River), the location of the city became strategic for industrial development.
-During the second half of the 19th century, Rockford became notable for its production of heavy machinery, hardware, and tools.
-At the beginning of...
+Settled in the mid-1830s as Midway due to its location roughly equidistant between Lake Michigan and the Mississippi River, Rockford became strategic for industrial development.
+During the second half of the 19th century, it became notable for its production of heavy machinery, hardware, and tools.
+At the beginning...

 Ethnicity | Rockford | USA |